-The service charge has increased by 6 % which in with the economic growth band except to electricity which has been increased by 7,4% while waiting for NERSA tariff increase approval.
+The service charge has increased by 6 % which in with the economic growth band.
+Electricity tariffs will be adjusted once NERSA approve the cost of supply report.

-The operating costs for the provision of services are on the increase due to expansion of free basic services to the villages. this is unsustainable as it reduces the reserves for asset replacement and maintenance.
+The operating costs for the provision of services are on the increase due to the expansion of free basic services to the villages.
+This is unsustainable as it reduces the reserves for asset replacement and maintenance.